Gene Moyle (Qld)

 Kathy Baykitch (NSW)

-arts worker.
-She is currently Faculty of Education Programme Manager at the Royal Academy of Dance, Australia managing teacher training qualifications and Academy’s Continuing Professional Development Programme.
+She was Faculty of Education Programme Manager at the Royal Academy of Dance, Australia managing teacher training qualifications and Academy’s Continuing Professional Development Programme.
 In 2016 she organised and produced the RAD’s inaugural Dance Teaching for the 21st Century: Practice and Innovation International Conference.

 She was the founding director of FORM Dance Projects (formerly known as Western Sydney Dance Action), development manager at the Walkley Foundation for Journalism and various positions within the public and not-for-profit sectors as an event producer and project manager.
 Her skills include project and program management and development; marketing, sponsorship and fundraising; research; and community development.